arunasurya/academy/bisqnetwork.md

 # An overview of the Bisq network

 ## Introduction
 If you are into cryptocurrencies, you may be interested in Bisq, a decentralized exchange that enables you to trade bitcoin for fiat currencies and other cryptocurrencies.
 The Bisq app is free/open-source software (FOSS) which is maintained and improved by a group of contributors.
-In this post, I will give you an overview of Bisq, including the Bisq app, the network and the people who contribute to Bisq.
+In this post, I will give you an overview of Bisq, including the Bisq app, the Bisq network and its participants.
 I will also talk about the unique way Bisq handles its governance and how it algns incentives of its users with those of the contributors.

 ## Bisq App
 Bisq is decentralized, meaning that the exchange data such as the order book is not stored on a central server.
 If you want to trade, it is easy to download and install [the Bisq app](https://bisq.network/downloads/) on your computer.
 By running the app, your computer becomes part of the Bisq network.
 There is no need for registration or approval from any central authorities, you just download and start the app.